 Assessing regulatory capital in relation to overall risk exposures of a bank is an integrated and comprehensive process.
 EBL follows the 'asset based' rather than 'capital based' approach in assessing the adequacy of capital to support current and projected business activities.
 The Bank focuses on strengthening risk management and control environment rather than increasing capital to cover up weak risk management and control practices.
 EBL has been generating most of its incremental capital from retained profit (stock dividend and statutory reserve transfer etc.) and occasional issue of subordinated debt and right shares to support incremental growth of Risk Weighted Assets (RWA).
 Besides meeting regulatory capital requirement, the Bank maintains adequate capital to absorb material risks foreseen.
-Therefore, the Bank's Capital to Risk Weighted Assets Ratio (CRAR) remains consistently within regulatory limit during 2021 (13.5% plus).
+Therefore, the Bank's Capital to Risk Weighted Assets Ratio (CRAR) remains consistently above regulatory requirements during 2022 (13% plus).
+The surplus capital maintained by EBL will act as a buffer to absorb all material risks and to support the future activities.
 To ensure the adequacy of capital to support the future activities, the bank assesses capital requirements periodically considering future business growth.
-Risk Management Division (RMD) under guidance of the SRP team/ ERMC (Executive Risk Management Committee), is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
+Risk Management Division (RMD) under guidance of the SRP team/ERMC (Executive Risk Management Committee), is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.

-DD I III IIII(II0II Particulars Solo (Bank) Consolidated Capital requirement for Credit Risk 22,049 22,222 Capital requirement for Market Risk 778 1,193 Capital requirement for Operational Risk 2,511 2,590 Minimum capital requirement (MCR) 25,339 26,005 Total regulatory capital 35,674 36,079 Risk weighted assets 253,388 260,049 Capital to Risk Weighted Asset Ratio 14.08% 13.87% Common Equity Tier-1 (CET-1) Capital Ratio 10.31% 10.21% Tier-2 Capital Ratio 3.76% 3.67% Capital Conservation Buffer (%) maintained 4.08% 3.87% Available Capital under Pillar II requirement 4,001 3,573
+Particulars As on 31-12-22 Solo Consolidated Capital requirement for Credit Risk 23,802 23,978 Capital requirement for Market Risk 1,323 1,755 Capital requirement for Operational Risk 2,777 2,867 Minimum capital requirement (MCR) 27,902 28,599 Total regulatory capital 40,761 41,263 Risk weighted assets 279,016 285,993 Capital to Risk Weighted Asset Ratio 14.61% 14.43% Common Equity Tier-1 (CET-1) Capital Ratio 10.73% 10.64% Tier-2 Capital Ratio 3.88% 3.78% Capital Conservation Buffer (2.50% of RWA) 6,975 7,150 Capital Conservation Buffer (%) maintained 4.61% 4.43% Available Capital under Pillar II requirement 5,884 5,514

-Total regulatory capital less MCR less CCB.
+^{}Total regulatory capital less MCR less CCB

-D. Credit risk
+D. Credit Risk